DVILLAMIZARIT/fta-azurechina/app-modernization/containers-on-service-fabric/articles/containers-on-service-fabric-with-compose.md

 ## Allow Client IP in SQL Database Firewall
 To add the **IP address** of the client you access the database from, do the following steps:
-1. Select the database created previously (e.g. contosoexpensesdb), click on **Set server firewall**.
+1. Select the database created previously (e.g. mc-sqldb-fta-contosoexpenses), click on **Set server firewall**.

 ![Screenshot](media/containers-on-service-fabric-with-compose/sf-compose008.png)